 It is the work of the Swiss architect Charles-Edouard Jeanneret, better known as Le Corbusier.

-Ignoring the mockery summed up by the term "Maison du Fada” (The Crackpot's House), its inhabitants adore the Cité Radieuse.
-Several flats are still inhabited by the original residents of 1952, and many others have attracted a clientele of well-to-do teachers and architects.
-It even gained acceptance, since Le Corbusier built other “cités radieuses” in the 1950s based on the Marseille model.
+Indifferent to the mockery of the "Maison du Fada", its residents are delighted with the Cité radieuse: several apartments are still inhabited by residents from 1952, and many have attracted a wealthy clientele of teachers and architects.
+It even set an example, as Le Corbusier built other cités radieuses in the 1950s based on the Marseille model (Rezé-Nantes, Firminy, Berlin).

 Accessible for disabled